shdant113/webDiplomacy-GR/README.md

 Prior to running this script, you will need to fix the ghostRatingData text file.
 The following users need to be removed from the file:

-` 70000, 108388, 108982, 108980, 108983, 108979, 108978, 12530, 86197 `

-Included in this group of users are the webDip AI bot accounts (who win a lot of games and do well particularly in 1v1, so it is necessary to remove them to keep the ratings pure) and some users who seem to have engineered themselves to break everything by having commas in their usernames despite only logging in like four times total.
-If there are more users that break the script, the error will only show up when running 1v1.
-Just remove them as well.

-In your command line, enter:
+`
+Leonard H. "Bones" McCoy, MD
+Dan "kazakhstan" the man, Sheeh
+`

+These two users manage to break the 1v1 script by having a comma in their username, and unfortunately I do not know of a way to fix it in Python.
+Just remove them.
+Neither is active, and one of them is a multi anyway.

+For each non-1v1 script, enter in your command line:

 ` perl gr_processDataDump.pl ghostRatingData.txt Variantsfile.csv RemovedPlayers.csv [cat#] 6 0 1000000 0 [time] `

 Arguments:
 command (perl)
 script (gr_processDataDump.pl)
 data dump (ghostRatingData.txt, extract this from the zip at webdiplomacy.net/ghostRatingData.zip - if you don't have access, ask someone who does)
 variant file (defines the variants and how much to weight them)
 removed players (we removed banned players for a while but that was weird so we stopped)
 category number (defines which games to include, existing category numbers are hardcoded below)